bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 Remove the Azure Resources
 in a specific environment by using the following PowerShell command.

-> See the notes about removing CNAME records in DNS below.
+> See the notes below about removing CNAME records first.

 > WARNING: The script removes the entire Azure Resource Group and all of the resources it contains.